crxporter/GarrettRecalbox/README.md

 Click here to get to the web interface.

+### Buttons

+The power switch works as expected.
+The reset button will reset the current game with one press or return to the main menu with two presses.

 ### Kodi

 Plug in a USB hard drive and start Kodi to watch TV shows (if I sent you Big Bang, this is the best way to watch it)